hypatia-of-sva/alad/README.md

         aladLoadAL(my_alGetProcAddress);

 where my_alGetProcAddress is a loader function of type LPALGETPROCADDRESS for custom initalization.
-Default initialization will pull in OpenAL32.dll / soft_oal.dll on Windows or libopenal.so / libopenal.so.1 on Unix respectively.
+Default initialization will pull in "OpenAL32.dll" or "soft_oal.dll" on Windows and "libopenal.so" or "libopenal.so.1" on Unix respectively.
 Make sure one of these dynamic libraries are on path for LoadLibraryA / dlopen, change the code below in _alad_open or provide your own function loader.

 Uodate ALC pointers to those loaded with a specific ALCdevice with